SebangsaHQ/clip/readme-id.md

 ## License ##

 This package is licensed under MIT license.
-See LICENSE for details.
+See `LICENSE.txt` for details.